The Best Credit Cards for College Students

 Best Overall Credit Card for College Students: Chase Freedom Student Credit Card

-Leading off our list of the best credit cards for college students is the Freedom Student Credit Card from Chase.
+Leading off my list of the best credit cards for college students is the Freedom Student Credit Card from Chase.
 Offering the best balance of what a student needs from a card, there’s no annual fee, and no credit history is required to apply.
 This makes it the perfect choice for those just beginning to build their score — though good to excellent credit will greatly increase your odds of approval.

 Following that, students who make a purchase in the first three months after opening the account earn a $50 introductory offer, and 1% rewards on all purchases going forward.
 What’s more, accounts kept in good standing earn an additional $20 bonus annually for up to five years, and cardholders meeting certain criteria earn a credit limit increase after five on-time monthly payments.

-What we also like, there’s no cash back redemption minimums, nor do the cash back rewards ever expire throughout the life of the account.
+What I also like, there’s no cash back redemption minimums, nor do the cash back rewards ever expire throughout the life of the account.
 The ongoing APR is also relatively low, at only 14.99%.
 And Chase offers many opportunities for cardholders to upgrade their account following graduation.

 Some things to be aware of about the Freedom Student credit card: there are foreign transaction fees.
 If you’re studying overseas this may not be the best card for you.
 There are also more generous cash back reward programs out there, targeted in categories that may be more relevant to students.